 At Huttoft we agree wholeheartedly with Dr Seuss: reading opens the door to imaginary and real worlds, echoing our purpose in broadening horizons.
 The journey begins with picture books and hearing stories and rhymes in Nursery and the pleasure of being read to continues throughout our school for we believe strongly in children hearing skilled practitioners modelling reading.
 Each class has a class story /author linked to their Cornerstones’ project and this facilitates discussion and cross curricular learning.

-Reading takes place daily through shared and whole class guided reading activities, and one to one reading sessions.
-We follow the National Curriculum programmes of study: word reading and comprehension and use VIPERS in KS1 and KS2 to help children develop reading skills .
-From reading books linked to Phonics phases through to independent free readers, children at Huttoft benefit from a growing and diverse library; every classroom has a dedicated reading area and junior children also access the school library at least weekly.
-Each child has a reading record and we expect parents and carers to listen to their child/ children read every day; we encourage this for all children, not just early readers, so that reading skills continue to grow.
-It is essential that by the end of Y6 all pupils are able to read fluently, and with confidence and stamina, in any subject thus preparing them for the secondary phase of their education.
+From Monster Phonics decodable readers, linked to phonics phases, through to independent free readers, children at Huttoft benefit from a growing and diverse library.
+Every classroom has a dedicated reading area and all children have access to the school library at least weekly.
+Each child has a reading record, and it is an expectation that parents and carers to listen to their child/ children read every day; we encourage this for all children, not just early readers, so that reading skills continue to grow.
+It is essential that by the end of Y6 all pupils are enthusiastic readers, able to read fluently, and with confidence and stamina, in any subject, thus preparing them for the secondary phase of their education.